cbiever/srcp-rs/docs/index.md

    or user the build.sh script in the docs directory.

 If srcp-rs is started without arguments it connects to port 4303 on localhost.
 Otherwise the first argument is used to connect to the SRCP server.

+Srcp-rs opens a websocket on port 4201 and the REST interface is at port 4202.

 Cross compilation is easy.
 See for an example the rpi-build.sh script in the docs directory.